 Breathe.If you are figuring things out online, it is also good to be authentic and honest as to any technical glitches.
 This is a time where everyone is going through something new, both alone and together, and your transparency and humility are reassuring for participants.
 Even the most experienced online mediators run into technical challenges.
 Be prepared for this and know that it will likely turn into a funny story someday.

-Clare Fowler is Executive Vice-President and Managing Editor at Mediate.com.
-Clare received her Master's of Dispute Resolution from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law and her Doctorate in Organizational Leadership, focused on reducing workplace conflicts, from Pepperdine University School of Education.
-Clare also coordinated… MORE >
+Clare Fowler is Executive Vice-President and Managing Editor at Mediate.com, as well as a mediator and trainer.
+Clare received her Master's of Dispute Resolution from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law and her Doctorate in Organizational Leadership, focused on reducing workplace conflicts, from Pepperdine… MORE >